magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 least the newly defined unit test for the `login` form validator got seen and correctly evaluated by both the CLJ and CLJS engines.

-## TDD workflow
+## TDD workflow in short

-As said, even if tests return the expected results, from a TDD prospective the above experience is totally unacceptable: the last thing a TDD practitioner wants, it's to wait so long to see the test results.
-Moreover the above delay is not caused by the unit tests *in se*, but from the machinery set up by the `test` and the `test-cljs` subtask of `tdd`.
+I'm not a TDD practitioner, but if I were, I'd never accept to restart the environment to add new test files, like `tdd` requires if we launch it by specifying the initial test namespaces to be run with the `-n` option and neither I would accept to wait so long to see the test results as it happens when `tdd` is launched without specifying any test namespace to be run.

+We need a cure, especially for the `test` subtask running two times any portable namespace, test namespaces included.

+## The cure

+From the above `tdd` session we discovered that the `test` subtask calls two times any portable namespace.

+Let's see if this behavior occurs even when `test` is used By contextualizing a minimal TDD workflow in our CLJ/CLJS